zmalone/chef-web-docs/source/build-a-delivery-pipeline/aws/set-up-your-workstation/2/_index.md

 Zo3h9Q== you@example.com
 ```

-Log into the Chef Delivery server using the URL from the previous lesson.
-From the login page, enter your Chef Delivery user name and password.
+Log into the Chef Delivery web interface.

-Open your user profile and paste the output from your terminal window into the text area lableled **Public SSH**.
-If you were assigned a default password, change it and save your profile.
+Open your user profile (select **Users** from the drop-down menu on the upper right, then navigate to your profile) and paste the output from your terminal window into the large text area under **Security Information**.
+If you were assigned an initial password, change it and save your profile.